Compile workbook to EXE file

 You need to perform this step once, before the first compilation.

-How to compile Excel Workbook
+How to compile workbook to EXE file

 - Open the workbook by mouse double clicking on it in the Windows Explorer.